Allianz takes 8.33 percent stake in Bayern Munich football club

 | FRANKFURT

-FRANKFURT German insurer Allianz on Tuesday took an 8.33 percent stake in Bayern Munich football club for 110 million euros (91.5 million pounds) as part of a deal to help the club pay down debts on its stadium and to sponsor a youth academy.
+FRANKFURT German insurer Allianz (ALVG.DE) on Tuesday took an 8.33 percent stake in Bayern Munich football club for 110 million euros ($150.44 million) as part of a deal to help the club pay down debts on its stadium and to sponsor a youth academy.

 The deal gives the club, which has no stock market listing, and is majority controlled by its members, an implied valuation of 1.32 billion euros.